Golden retriever wearing a military style service dog vest.

 Public Access Outings

-One-hour sessions in real world environments focused on applying service dog skills outside the classroom.
-During these outings, you and your dog practice navigating typical public spaces, managing distractions, and responding reliably to cues in environments such as stores, transit, parks, and urban streets.
+One-hour sessions in real world environments focused on applying training outside the classroom.
+During these outings, you and your dog practice navigating public spaces, managing distractions, and responding reliably to cues in environments such as stores, transit, parks, and urban streets.

 $75 per one hour session